How to Use a Green Screen in 2023

 Green screen comes from an editing technique called chroma key compositing.
 This is when someone layers two images or videos together, based on their colors.
 It removes the background from a shot by making it transparent, replacing it with something else.
 You’ll be familiar with this technique if you’ve ever seen weather reports on TV – the reporter and the studio remain the same, but the screen with the weather changes.

 ‘Blue screen’ used to be the norm.
-You’d achieve the desired effect by shooting in front of a blank blue screen, then ‘keying’ out the blue in an editing program and replacing it with whatever backdrop you fancied.
+You’d achieve the desired effect by shooting in front of a blank blue screen, then ‘keying’ out the blue in an editing program, then replacing it with whatever backdrop you fancied.
 However, it’s quite tricky to film people in blue clothes, as they kept getting swallowed by the scenery!

 What can I use for a green screen at home?

 Loads of YouTubers, live streamers, and professional speakers use green screen transitions and green screen effects, often from the comfort of their own homes.
 You can get in on the action, too.
-As far as physical gear goes, it’s pretty straightforward.
-You need:
+As far as physical gear goes, you'll need:

-- The actual green screen.
+• The actual green screen.
 You can buy these or make them yourself with green fabric, which you can pick up pretty cheap from a craft store.
-You just need to ensure it’s cut evenly, doesn’t have any weird crinkles or textures, and covers the amount of space required for your videos.
+Ensure that it’s cut evenly, doesn’t have any unusual crinkles or textures, and covers the amount of space required for your videos.

 How much do green screens cost?

-If you’re on a tight budget, then don’t worry – you can pick up green screens dirt cheap!
+If you’re on a tight budget, then don’t worry – you can still pick up affordable green screens.
 Emart sells a 5 x 7-foot green screen for just $21.99, which should be great for starting out.
 The prices start to shoot up when you go bigger, or if you want to play around with more shapes than your average square.
 But if you want to save money, you can always make your own, as long as you’re prepared to roll your sleeves up!

 How do you put a background on a green screen?